 Education and Training

-Dr. Falvey is a board-certified geriatric physical therapist with over 10 years of combined clinical and research experience working with older adults across the continuum of care.
-Dr. Falvey received a dual bachelors degree in English Literature and Kinesiology and his DPT degree from Husson University in his home state of Maine, a PhD in Rehabilitation Sciences from the University of Colorado, Anschutz Medical Campus, and completed a post-doctoral fellowship in Epidemiology of Aging at the Yale School of Medicine.
+Dr. Falvey is a board-certified geriatric physical therapist and clinician-scientist dedicated to improving aging in place for older adults living with new disability.
+Dr. Falvey received both a dual bachelors degree in English Literature and Kinesiology and his DPT degree from Husson University in his home state of Maine, a PhD in Rehabilitation Sciences from the University of Colorado, Anschutz Medical Campus, and he subsequently completed a post-doctoral fellowship in Epidemiology of Aging at the Yale School of Medicine.
 Dr. Falvey is also the director of The ENhancing Rehabilitation to Improve Community Health (ENRICH) lab, which aims to reduce participation and mobility inequities among older adults.

 Rehabilitation epidemiology, rehabilitation health services research, home health care, disability, older adults

 Falvey, JR, Krafft, C, & Kornetti, D. The Essential Role of Home and Community-Based Physical Therapists During the COVID-19 Pandemic.
-Physical Therapy, Apr 2020 (in press).
+Physical Therapy, Apr 2020.

-Rehabilitation health services research, rehabiliation epidemiology, healthcare disparities, rural/urban disparities, older adults
+Rehabilitation health services research, rehabiliation epidemiology, healthcare disparities, older adults, community engaged research

 Board Certified Clinical Specialist in Geriatric Physical Therapy, American Board of Physical Therapy Specialties